VbhvCloud/aws-infra/README.md

 - An Internet Gateway resource attached to the VPC
 - A public route table with all public subnets attached to it
 - A private route table with all private subnets attached to it
-- A public route in the public route table with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target.
+- A public route in the public route table with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target
+- A database instance in private subnet, its parameter group, and its subnet group
+- ec2 instance, its instance profile
+- A policy and role to connect ec2 instance to s3
+- S3 bucket with random name

 ## Prerequisites